frenzylabs/ancilla/README.md

   On first boot it will expand your partition to take up all available space on your SD card.
-  This can be prevented by opening up the file `/boot/cmdline.txt` and removing the text `quiet init=/usr/lib/raspi-config/init_resize.sh`
+  This can be prevented by opening up the file `cmdline.txt` and removing the text `quiet init=/usr/lib/raspi-config/init_resize.sh`

 ## Connect To Your Wifi Network